 A.M.
 Money is founded and operated by Daniel Rogers, a Chicago native who once struggled to pay for college.

 Daniel, our founder and CEO, enlisted in the U.S. Army after high school to finance his higher education aspirations.
 Over the next 4 years, he was able to complete 2 years of college courses, including 7 that he took online while deployed to Iraq.
-After the Army, Daniel transferred to American University in DC where he found immediate success with a 3.98 GPA in his first quarter of full-time studies.
+After the Army, Daniel transferred to American University in DC.
 However, when he showed up for his second quarter he was informed that without $16,000 for tuition and other expenses, he would be unable continue his studies.
 He had to resort to begging his grandmother in a nursing home to co-sign on that loan.